Xinglab/rMATS-DVR/README.md

 	 Type (Ref-Alt) on sense strand: type of variants in the format of reference allele-alternative allele on sense strand.
 	 All Variants: frequency of each type of all called variants.
 	 All DVRs (FDR<0.05): frequency of each type of all variants with FDR < 0.05.
+	 SNP DVRs: frequency of each type of all known SNPs with FDR < 0.05.
+	 RNA editing DVRs: frequency of each type of all known RNA editings with FDR < 0.05.
+	 Novel DVRs: frequency of each type of all novel variants with FDR < 0.05.

 ##Contacts